Progressive Receiver Design

 In the following example, the direct conversion receiver may be used in its own right as a simple receiver for CW and SSB signals and then used as product detector in a more complex receiver.
 It must be followed by an audio amplifier to provide sufficient gain and output power to drive a pair of headphones or a small loudspeaker.

-The frequency coverage may be increased by switching in additional tuned circuits in the front end or by adding an additional mixer and oscillator - both have their advantages and disadvantages.
+The frequency coverage may be increased by switching in additional tuned circuits in the front end or by adding an additional mixer and oscillator -

-Economics will determine the design of each module.
+The requirements and economics will determine the design of each module.
 For example, a multimode detector module could be made to cater for AM and SSB/CW but the individual sections would need to be separated/screened to ensure that they did not interact.
 Similarly an FM detector could be added but that may then make the module uneconomic for the majority of users.